25 Small Camper Interior Ideas Inspired by California’s Coastal Campgrounds

 We all grab cool rocks and shells on the road.
 A beachcomber’s display shelf lets you show them off without cluttering your counters.
 It puts that empty wall space to work.

-Go for adjustable or floating shelves.
-Just a pro tip: make sure they have a lip so your sea glass doesn’t turn into a missile when you hit a pothole.
+Go for adjustable or floating shelves. pro tip: make sure they have a lip so your sea glass doesn’t turn into a missile when you hit a pothole.

 Retractable Outdoor Shower